 Before we start, we need to clarify the shrimp species that you would like to breed.
-You basically get three types of shrimp.
+You get three types of shrimp.
 Their common names are Neocaridina, Caridina shrimp, and Sulawesi shrimp.
 Some of them require different conditions to breed.

 Freshwater Shrimp Species

 To achieve these conditions, you need to find out what shrimp you have and what shrimp you plan on buying or breeding – check out some of the best freshwater aquarium shrimp you can add to your tank.
-In the Caridina column, we’ve got two types, the tiger shrimp and also the crystal or Bee shrimp.
+In the Caridina column, we’ve got two types, the tiger shrimp and the crystal or Bee shrimp.
 Under them, I will list the most common ones you can find in the market.
 Next up, we have Neocaridina shrimp.
-Under then, I’ll also list the most common ones, and lastly, we have Sulawesi shrimp.
+Under them, I’ll also list the most common ones, and lastly, we have Sulawesi shrimp.

-Ok, so now that the shrimp names are out the way, let’s start.
+Ok, so now that the shrimp names are out of the way, let’s start.
 There are a few things that are essential or a necessity to get right in your shrimp aquarium setup to breed shrimp, and there are things that will only allow you to increase the survival rate of your young and make your shrimp more comfortable in the environment.
-Other shrimp, like mantis shrimp, required different parameters.
+Other shrimp, like mantis shrimp, require different parameters.

-But, the things on the right might not have as big of an impact as the things on the left that you should understand before trying to breed shrimp.
+But, the things on the right might not have as big of an impact as the things on the left you should understand before trying to breed shrimp.
 So first we’re looking at the things on the left.

 Which Sponge Filter Do You Need For Your Shrimp Tank

 The most important thing with the filter is that it must not be able to suck up your baby shrimp.
 Baby shrimp are anything from one millimeter to three millimeters big.
-Most sponge filters will work great for shrimp, just make sure that whatever filter you use that the baby shrimp can’t enter your filter.
+Most sponge filters will work great for shrimp, just make sure that whatever filter you use the baby shrimp can’t enter your filter.